chamrat/soleMate/README.md

-# soleMate
+# soleMate - A web application made for a project at CUNY Baruch College: CIS 4160 Fall 2018 for Professor Kevin Craig's Class

-Amputee Coalition: Helps finding other amputees to purchase a pair of shoes together Please use Visual Studio 2017 to clone this application and run on your local server
+Amputee Coalition Project: This web application will help users to find other amputees to purchase a pair of shoes together Please use Visual Studio 2017 to clone this application and run on your local server

 You can find the website at http://solemate.gear.host/